MiguelPelegrina/java_school_online_store_documentation/docs/system_architecture.md

 - Implemented using Spring Boot with Java, providing a scalable and modular backend architecture.
 - Utilizes Java, a widely-used programming language for building scalable and maintainable backend applications.
 - Spring Security provides robust authentication and authorization mechanisms.
+- JPA and Hibernate work together to handle data persistence tasks.
+- QueryDSL simplifies writing database queries.
-- JUnit and Mockito were used write unit tests.
+- JUnit and Mockito were used to write unit tests.

 ### 1.3.
 Database (Data Storage Layer)